 As is the case for state of execution, also scenario management of distributed simulations is more complex when compared to single-site simulations.
-Simulation objects in a distributed simulation can be controlled by two different concepts:
+Simulation objects in a distributed simulation can be controlled by two different concepts that can also be used in a hybrid form:

-- 1) Request driven concept, where the scenario manager requests state changes of simulation objects from their controlling simulator. - 2) Active control concept, where responsibility of simulation object attributes is transferred to the scenario manager.
+- 1) Request driven concept, where the scenario manager requests state changes of simulation objects from their controlling simulator. - 2) Active control concept, where responsibility of simulation objects attributes is transferred to the scenario manager.
 The scenario manager then has unrestricted direct control over those attributes.